*FTC Disclosure - If you make a purchase through a link on this site, we may receive a small commission on the transaction - at no extra cost to you.*

-Nursing Nightgown - Banish the notion that your style goes from fashionable to frumpy the moment you become a mom.
+Nursing Nightgown - Pay no attention to the notion that your style needs to go from fashionable to frumpy the moment you become a new mom.

 You’re not destined to a life of fleece and flannel once you become a mom.
 You might not choose the fancy silks or lace that you once did, but there are lots of modern fabrics that look and feel luxurious, while also being laundry friendly.

 Look for nursing nightgowns in slinky jersey knits, drape yourself in the sumptuous softness of microfiber, or bask in the featherweight comfort of modal blends.
 You’ll get the feeling of indulgence without worrying about the wash.

 Motherhood isn’t necessarily glamorous but that doesn’t mean you can’t look or feel that way.
 Choose nursing nighties in rich jewel tones and look for feminine elements like ruffled necklines, ribbon trimmed hems, and embroidered details.
 Wearing a nightie with a few ladylike extras will remind you that you’re still a woman who loves to look her best.

 Several popular nursing night gown styles include -

 One thing that goes out the window as soon as your baby is born is time that’s just for you.
 While you may not have time for a spa day, or be able to lie in a hot bath all afternoon, you can still indulge yourself with your pajamas.

 Nursing nightgowns with extra special elements like a pretty ribbon trim, a matching robe, or plush slippers are little ways that you can spoil your senses and get back some of the feeling of self care that becomes a rarity in the early months with a new baby.

 Even though no one will see you walking around in your nursing nightgown at 2 am, it’s no reason to let yourself go and become a style slob.

 Taking the time to wear a nightie that’s pretty and makes you look good will make you feel your best, even if it’s just for yourself.